markus456/lisp/README.md

   type and compare equal or `nil` if they don't.
 Only numbers and symbols can be compared.

-- `if`: If the first argument evalues to a non-`nil` value, the second argument is evaluated.
+- `if`: If the first argument evaluates to a non-`nil` value, the second argument is evaluated.
 Otherwise, the third argument is evaluated.

 - `list`: Creates a list of all the arguments after evaluating them.